 - Willfulness by the defendant.

 Tax evasion can be punished by 5 years in prison and fines.
 The fines increase relevant to the amount that is owed, but this is determined by the Federal Sentencing Guidelines.
 The statute provides that the maximum fine is $100,000.
-If the defendant is a corporation rather than a person, the maximum fine can be $500,000.
+If the defendant is a corporation rather than a person, the maximum fine is $500,000.

 In addition to fines, the offender will be required to pay restitution (eg, the tax that was owed).